image: Lily Bed in Walnut & Blue

 If it's not obvious, that gives you a sleeker design, without compromising on comfort and functionality.
 And because you don't need to buy a boxspring, you end up with less bulk and more money to spend on decor (hint: Bohemian Rugs!).

 As it turns out, all of the modern bed frames we carry are platform beds, which goes to show you just how much we like them, and how popular they've become.

 What types of Platform Beds are out there?

-Now that you know what a platform bed is and what we liked about them going into this, let's discuss the different styles and finishes they come in.
+Now that you know what a platform bed is and what we like about them going into this, let's discuss the different styles and finishes they come in.
 You may have seen some platforms that simply rest on the floor and have nothing more to them, but we're searching for a platform bed with headboard.
-And while hunting we found four types of platforms we liked:
+And while hunting we found four types of platforms we like:

 - Platforms with Attached Nightstands

 Wood Platform Beds

 Just like most types of furniture, wood is the most popular material for construction because of its durability, versatility and overall beauty.
-Our selection ranges from planked Acacia wood to slatted eco-friendly and sustainable bamboo, muted gray oak veneer to an Tiger accent Bamboo design.
+Our selection ranges from planked Acacia wood to muted gray oak veneer to an Tiger accent Bamboo design.
 We've also included sprinkling of our favorite bamboo beds (even though they're not technically "wood").

-All of these woods offer their own unique personalities, grains and textures to give each bed a different feel to fit your tastes.
-Whether you choose a wooden platform bed that has a cool mid-century vibe or a low profile look to fit your minimalist lifestyle, there is bound to be one that is perfect for you and your bedroom.
+All of these wood bed platforms offer their own unique personalities, grains and textures to give each one a different feel to fit your tastes.
+Whether you choose a wooden platform bed that has a cool mid-century vibe or a low profile headboard to fit your minimalist lifestyle, there is bound to be one that is perfect for you and your bedroom.